-A dentist may recommend a sedative like nitrous oxide for children who:
+A dentist may recommend nitrous oxide or a similar sedative for a child who:

 Nitrous oxide is a sedative.
 It’s meant to help the child feel at ease during a dental procedure, but it may also make them feel a little light-headed and heavy in the limbs.
 Nitrous oxide takes about five minutes to start working, and its effects can last up to six hours.